 The RAPID + TCT Event Advisors provide input on industry trends, technological advances and the future of AM.
 They also recommend industry thought leaders to present in various areas of the event.

-Ted Anderson is the industrialization leader for GE Additive.
-His team is focused on helping customers get their additive manufacturing applications to production.
-Prior to joining GE Additive, Anderson spent five years with GE Aviation and was involved in the LEAP fuel nozzle, the GE9X TiAl blade, the 50% printed tech demonstration engine, the Catalyst turboprop engine and various R&D projects.
+Ted Anderson is a Services Technical Leader for GE Aerospace.
+His focus is on repairing jet engine components using additive manufacturing technologies.
+His previous role was in GE Additive leading a team focused on helping customers get their additive manufacturing applications to production.
+Prior to joining GE Additive, Ted spent five years with GE Aviation and was involved in the LEAP fuel nozzle, the GE9X TiAl blade, the 50% printed tech demonstration engine, the Catalyst turboprop engine and various R&D projects.
 He is also a certifying agent at GE for the laser and electron beam technologies and a special process auditor.
-Anderson is a 2017 AMUG DINO award recipient and has led the aerospace, transportation and DoD track for AMUG since 2015.
+Ted is a 2017 AMUG DINO award recipient and has led the aerospace, transportation and DoD track for AMUG since 2015.

 Kevin Ayers, AM Metal Consultant, 3D Metal Konsulting LLC